 Salesforce to SQL Database Integration Using Replication Apps

 DBSync’s Salesforce Replication app takes the experience one step further by offering an SQL interface that makes it an intuitive experience for SQL data admins.
-This app provides the peace of mind that data is replicated reliably with minimal upkeep.
+In addition, this app provides the peace of mind that data is replicated reliably with minimal upkeep.

 If you are working on a data lake or warehouse project that leverages Salesforce data, download our SaaS brief that highlights how to overcome the challenges.